 Inventories include concentrate inventory and supplies inventory.
 Concentrate inventory is valued at the lower of full cost of production or estimated net realizable value based on current metal prices.
 Costs consist of mining, transportation, royalties, and milling costs including applicable overhead, depreciation, depletion and amortization relating to the operations.
 Costs are allocated based on the stage at which the ore is in the production process.
-Supplies inventory is stated at the lower of cost or estimated net realizable value.
+Supplies inventory is stated at the lower of first-in, first-out weighted average cost or estimated net realizable value.